luccanico33/luccanico33/README.md

 - 👋 Hi, I’m @luccanico33
 - 👀 I’m interested in ... la programacion en general, aun no decido por donde  excoger
-- 🌱 I’m currently leavvrning ...pythi¿on, tambien frameworks como  django y me interesaria seguir  ecxpandiendome mucho mas
+- 🌱 I’m currently learnig python and html for django framework
-- 💞️ I’m looking to collaborate on ...lo que sea para seuir adquiriendo conocimientos
-- 📫

 <!---
 luccanico33/luccanico33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.